Fox Spirit Matchmaker: Animated plot

 This chapter mainly tells the story of Pingqiu Yuechu(平丘月初) and Huandu Luolan(欢都落兰).
 Pingqiu Yuechu was the first reincarnation of Dongfang Yuechu.
 When he was young, he was told that he was a reincarnation of a big hero and was sent to Tushan.
-Tushan treated him well and he also sticked to practicing his powers.
+Tushan treated him well and he also stuck to practicing his powers.
 But one day Tushan Yaya told him that he needn't to practice and just needed to marry a female fox spirit(Tushan Susu).
 He knew that Tushan treated him well just because he was the reincarnation of Dongfang Yuechu.
 He didn't like her and ran out of Tushan with the help of Aolaiguo Sanshao.
 Sanshao taught him how to use Xukong Zhilei and found that he could control it well.
 When Pingqiu ran on his way, he saved a girl, Huandu Luolan, the Princess of Nanguo.
 Luolan had five guards but they couldn't help her.
 Pingqiu could save her without being discovered.
 Luolan was grateful to him.
 She thought he must have deep power but found he was just a normal man.
 She was so angry that she decided to help him practice.
 However, during that period, some spirits who wanted to overthrow the reign of the Huandu Family, knowing that the spirit power of Nanguo emperor, Huandu Qingtian(欢都擎天), will become lower than before.
 The childe of Nanguo was regarded as the leader of the uprising.
 Pingqiu helped Luolan to fight against them with his Xukong Zhilei, but the childe knew his magic item and used it to hurt his eyes.
 Suddenly, Yaya and Rongrong came there.
 Yaya found the information of the love continuation about Dongfang and Honghong was disappeared in her fox magic book and she couldn't believe it.
 Rongrong asked Pingqiu some details about him and she helped them solve the uprising.
 After that, Luolan wanted to make the love continuation with Pingqiu but was refused by Yaya.
 When they came back to a hotel, the soul of Dongfang Yuechu temporarily awakened from Pingqiu's body and told her she could do that.
 Luolan tried but was refused again.
 At that moment, Tushan Honghong, with Susu's shape, appearing in front of them.
 She permitted that they could.
 Luolan made her wish for a few days near Pingqiu's body but he was not awake.